frederic-perez/AmE-dictionary/data/dictionary.md

 __lip service__ _n_ :three::dart: Insincere profession of friendship, admiration, support, etc.; service by words only. _We often only pay lip service._
 __lipped__ _v_
 __lippy__ _adj_
+__lipsalve__ _n_ (lip salve) An ointment which comes in a stick or small tub and which is applied to the lips to soothe dryness, chapping, etc.
 __liquefy__ _v_ :pencil2::four::hammer: (liquefied) _Liquefied natural gas._
 __lisp<sup>1</sup>__ _n_
 __lisp<sup>2</sup>__ _v_